20tab/pybulletphysics/README.md

 pybulletphysics
 ===============

-A Python wrapper of the Bullet Physics 2.x  library.
+A Python wrapper for the Bullet Physics 2.x  library.